marloeleven/react-boiler-plate/README.md

 # React Boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It uses `redux-observable` to maintain global state logic and for handling asynchronous task with the help of `rxjs` utilities.
-For design concerns, this project utilizes components from `material-ui` and `reakit` , `tailwindcss` is also the choice

 ### Libraries used: